vulrun/git-aliases/README.md

 git-it "your commit message"
 ```

+Please ensure your commit message follows the conventional commits format:
+> `type(scope): description`

+  - **type** could be one of: build, chore, ci, docs, feat, fix, perf, refactor, revert, style
+  - **scope** is optional and can be anything specifying the place of the commit change
+  - **description** is a short description of the change

+These conventions make it easier for others to understand the changes, streamline the development process, and help in generating changelogs or navigating through the history of the project.

+- **build**: changes that affect the build system or external dependencies
+- **chore**: regular code maintenance
+- **ci**: changes made to CI configuration files and scripts
+- **docs**: documentation related changes
+- **feat**: a new feature added
+- **fix**: a bug fix
+- **perf**: changes that improves performance
+- **refactor**: changes that neither fixes a bug nor adds a feature
+- **revert**: if the commit reverts a previous commit, this is used with the hash of the commit being reverted
+- **style**: changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- **test**: changes that adds missing tests or corrects existing tests

 ### git-up
 > Add all files to staged list and commit it.
 Finally, **push up** to the remote server.
 You may specify origin & branch at the end.